 If you have the most relevant advertisement and bid the most money, you will win the ‘puppies’ slot.

 But that doesn’t mean you will be charged whenever anyone searches for puppies.
 Instead, you only have to pay when people click on your ad, hence the name, pay-per-click.

 If you have already locked down your search engine strategy, but are still seeing a low number of users coming to your site, then it is time to turn to inbound and outbound marketing strategies.

-Instead of attracting a customer, like you would with Inbound marketing, you are reaching out to the customer.
+Instead of attracting a customer to come to you, as you would with inbound marketing, you are reaching out to the customer.
 Of all the marketing techniques discussed, outbound marketing is often the most time-consuming and tedious.
 It takes a lot of time to reach out to potential customers individually.

-At Refuel, we use HubSpot ourselves and absolutely love it, utilising their software for our Inbound Marketing allows us to be more effective.
-It frees up some of our time, while not compromising the authenticity of the work we’re producing, so that we can reach our client’s, and out own, goals faster.
+At Refuel, we use HubSpot ourselves and absolutely love it.
+Utilising their software for our Inbound Marketing allows us to be more productive.
+It frees up some of our time, while not compromising the quality of the work we’re producing so that we can reach our client’s, and our own goals faster.